 Smartwatches and fitness trackers

 There are tons of smartwatches and fitness trackers available from top brands like Fitbit, Garmin, Samsung, and others.
-Some fitness trackers and smartwatches, like ones in Garmin’s Fenix and Forerunner lines, have features that will specifically appeal to serious runners.
+Some fitness trackers and smartwatches, like ones in Garmin’s Fenix and Forerunner lines, have features that specifically appeal to serious runners.
+They can track things like cadence, pace, and even provide access to trail maps.
+But if you’re just getting into running and not looking to spend a fortune on a device that can track every stat under the sun, most fitness trackers and smartwatches will do the trick.

-Also consider getting a fitness tracker or smartwatch that can work with third-party apps, like Strava, which is a favourite among runners to offer more robust route, distance, and stats tracking.
+Consider getting a fitness tracker or smartwatch that can work with third-party apps, like Strava, which is a favourite among runners.
+This can help provide more robust route, distance, and stats tracking.
 While you might not use one of these apps to begin with, you may decide to do so in the future.
 So, if your smartwatch or fitness tracker can integrate that data in a single app, it makes for a seamless experience.
-It’s a bonus if the smartwatch can store music and pair directly with wireless headphones (more on those in the next section).

 Smart scales

-Smart scales will help you monitor progress over time.
-And many of them don’t report just weight but also other useful data like body mass index, muscle mass, and percentage body fat.
+Smart scales can help you monitor progress over time.
+And many of them don’t report just weight but other useful data as well, like body mass index, muscle mass, and percentage body fat.
 Weigh yourself every morning (ideally naked, after going to the bathroom and before showering) to get the most accurate stats.
+Smart scales keep the captured data logged in an app.
+Learn more about what smart scales can do in our smart scales buying guide.

 Treadmill

-SuperFit 2-in-1 Folding Treadmill can easily fold up and be tucked away in a corner to take up less space when you aren’t using it.
+If you’re reluctant because you don’t have the room in your home for one, considering a more compact treadmill, or one that can fold up and be tucked away in a corner to take up less space when you aren’t using it.

-Entertain and motivate you
+Accessories to entertain and motivate you

 Walks, runs, workouts, and exercise of any kind always go by much faster with music.
 And having a good playlist that has upbeat songs can help you keep the pace as you run.
 There are a few options that are perfectly suited to runners worth considering.